algosup/2023-2024-project-4-sportshield-team-7/specifications/technical_specification.md

 We had an issue with the hardware given by the client like the SIM module malfunctioning and a contact problem between the Arduino card and SIM module.

-We analyze the project multiple times to find potential risks and solve the future issue or at least mitigate it before it becomes a problem.
+We analyze the project multiple times to find potential risks and solve future issues or at least mitigate them before they become a problem.

 ### 3. Dealing with risks